naryou/RAD-seq-tutorials/stacks/A-tutorial_NY.md

 ## Step 0: cleaning the data from PhiX

-This step is optional in our course (clean data is provided).
 For quality control and normalization, genome of PhiX (a bacteriophage) is added to the Illumina library for sequencing.
 Sometimes the sequencing centers don't perform PhiX removal.
 Here is the tutorial to do it.

 We will use [HTStream](https://github.com/s4hts/HTStream) for removal of PhiX using this command:

 ```
 #!/bin/bash
-src=/home/ubuntu/narcis/raw_data
+src=/home/course/raw_data

 hts_SeqScreener --singleend-input $src/R1_001.fastq.gz \
 -L R1_001.phix.json -f R1_001.phiX